-When I came home from the halfway house, I figured I didn’t need a television because I could just use two monitors: the monitor on my laptop for my work and a second external monitor for a substitute for my television.
+When I came home from the halfway house, I figured I didn’t need a television because I could just use two monitors.
+I could work on my laptop and use the external monitor as a substitute for television.
 Three years later, I realized that having these two monitors going at the same time actually kills my focus and attention span.

-My theory is that because I have two monitors, I’m trying to focus on both monitors resulting in information overload.
-My second theory is that I’m really trying to look at both and in turn focus on the monitor that requires the less amount of focus, which is usually my YouTube shows or Facebook games.
+My theory is that because I have two monitors, I’m trying to focus on both monitors resulting in an information overload.
+My second theory is that I’m really trying to look at both but end up focusing on the monitor that requires the less amount of attention, which is usually my YouTube shows or Facebook games.

 As a writer, I only need to focus on one thing at a time, which is the article I’m writing.
-I can deal with a quick song change or reread that article; however, I can do these with one monitor.
-Plus, I’m not distracted by the ads and recommendations on the other monitor.
+I can deal with a quick song change or a reread of that article.
+However, I can do those things with one monitor.
+Plus, I wouldn’t be distracted by the ads and recommendations on the other monitor.

-So I’ll try this for a few more days and let’s see if I could get to my goal of having five blog post a day.
+So I’ll try this for a few more days and see if I could get to my goal of having five blog posts a day.